EdamAme-x/Naxt.js/README.md

 _Naxt.js_ is a framework based on [Hono](https://github.com/honojs/hono)🔥.
 We are aiming for a **Japanese-made** framework.

+Useful for building APIs, etc.
+It is also possible to build an entire site.

 <img src="/assets/icon.png" alt="naxt-js-logo" width="200" />

 ### Ultra-fast framework 🔥